Seasonal Preparedness

 Wrapping Up, With Blankets

-As snowflakes begin to frequently drift down, my wife begins her odd seasonal transformation from warm, to cold-blooded being.
-I’m not sure how many of you are familiar with this process, but it is the true mark of seasonal change around my home.
+As snowflakes begin to frequently drift down, my wife began her odd seasonal transformation from warm, to cold-blooded being.
+I'm not sure how many of you are familiar with this process, but it is the true mark of seasonal change around my home.
 Appendages seem to have ice permanently on them, and thus have an odd habit of always finding their way to me, which is cause to no small amount of distress.

 Reminder: Driving in Snow